Introduction

 When using multiple clippers, there are three different options to tell FME how to clip the Candidate when the Clippers overlap.

-By default, the Clipper is set to Clip Only Outside Remainders, which the first clipper to arrive will clip its portion; then the second clipper will clip the remainder.
+By default, the Clipper is set to Clip Only Outside Remainders, which means the first clipper to arrive will clip its portion; then the second clipper will clip the remainder.

 The other two options, Clip Original Candidates and Clip Interm Results, will clip the candidate, then clip the original again, as well as output the overlap when Interm Results is set.